-A Member shall be entitled to a Normal Retirement Pension if his employment with both his Employer and the PepsiCo Organization terminates on his Normal Retirement Age.
-The Member's Annuity Starting Date shall be the first day of the month coincident with or immediately following the day the Member terminates employment with both his Employer and the PepsiCo Organization.
+A Member shall be entitled to a Normal Retirement Pension if his employment with his Employer (or if later, his employment with the PepsiCo Organization) terminates on his Normal Retirement Age.
+The Member's Annuity Starting Date shall be the first day of the month coincident with or immediately following the day the Member terminates employment with his Employer (or if later, the day the Member terminates employment with the PepsiCo Organization).
 The Member's Pension shall be paid in the normal form of payment applicable to the Member under Section 5.02 unless the Member elects an optional form of payment under Section 5.03.
 The Member's Pension shall be calculated in accordance with Table A.